lemmy-64/nemu64-blog/docs/01-intro.md

 * For HLE, implement some new tricks like frame interpolation
 * Bring the old Debugger (which was written in Delphi) into the modern world

-Over the next weeks and months I am planning on writing about the topics above and will link them here.
+Over the next weeks and months I am planning on writing about some of the topics above and will link them here.